nils-vanderwerf/find_deals/README.md

 # FindDeals

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/find_deals`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to your this awesome find deals gem, whicgh scrapes https://www.scoopon.com.au/ and finds the best deals in a specific area, from a specific category.

 ## Installation